Fall 2022: RickThomas.Net Becomes LifeOverCoffee.Com

 “What causes quarrels and what causes fights among you?
 Is it not this, that your passions are at war within you?
 You desire and do not have, so you murder” (James 4:1-2).

-Expect the Obvious – A right understanding of the doctrines of man and sin will bring your expectations down to a sensible level.
+Expect the Obvious – A right understanding of the doctrines of man and sin will bring your expectations down to a reasonable level.
 There are no authentic, righteous people in the world today, not without Christ’s alien righteousness.
 We all are sinners.
 No one has escaped the curse of Adam.
 If you are surprised by your spouse’s sin, you have forgotten the obvious: your spouse is not perfect.
 I am not making a case to sin more, and I’m not making light of sin, but I am stating the obvious, as John said, if you say you don’t sin, you’re a liar (1 John 1:7-10).

-Perhaps you are currently in a disagreement with your spouse.
+Perhaps you are currently in disagreement with your spouse.
 If so, based on the five tips, here are a few reflective questions:

 James said you sinfully argue because there are warring desires inside of you.
 As you reflect on the tips and questions, how do you need to change to be a more effective redemptive communicator?